 A study conducted by the Project Management Institute (PMI) revealed that ineffective communication had a negative impact on successful project execution.
 Surprising?
 Well, not really.
-And this problem still holds true four years later in 2017.
+And this problem still holds true today.
 Likely anyone ever involved in a project of any size knows this basic fact.
 What may surprise you is the number of projects still lacking effective communications management and the resulting magnitude of economic impact this deficiency has on projects.

 Although strides have been made to improve formality, ‘communications’ are often still regarded by management as something that just ‘happens’ as part of regular project management tasks, using basic, generic tools, such as email and/or spreadsheets.
 However, without a well thought out communication strategy and tools designed to store and regulate project information and communications, many companies are throwing millions of dollars out the window with every project they attempt to execute.
 If you don’t believe it, maybe some of the study’s findings will convince you:

 - “Companies risk $135 million for every $1 billion spent on a project and new research indicates that $75 million of that $135 million (56 percent) is put at risk by ineffective communications, indicating a critical need for organizations to address communications deficiencies at the enterprise level.”